Mitigating The Risk From Airborne Infections

 In the ASHRAE Handbook there are three engineered controls described for room pressurisation.
-Two of these controls – direct pressure and volumetric flow tracking, are described below.
+Two of these controls – direct pressure and volumetric flow tracking apply to healthcare and are described below.
 Both control methods measure airflow to validate performance of containment.

 - maintaining a well-sealed room for high room pressures